williambq/AppNoticeSDK-Android/README.md

 *	Minimum supported Android SDK version: 15
 *	Android Support Library: v7 appcompat library

+##Definitions
+In this documentation, these terms are defined as follows:
+* __Tracker:__ 3rd party SDKs (analytics, ad networks, affiliate tools, etc.) and internal user tracking.

 ##Compliance
 To be in compliance, your app must honor a user's prior consent and withdrawl of consent related to tracking.
 The associated [Triangle app](https://github.com/ghostery/AppNotice_Triangle_android_aar) demonstrates one way to do this for two different trackers.
 The sample code in this ReadMe document is from this [Triangle app](https://github.com/ghostery/AppNotice_Triangle_android_aar).